 |Mid-Wilts Way||68 miles (109 km)||A 68-mile walking route that takes in some of Wiltshire's finest countryside and downland areas.
 The walk runs from the village of Ham (near Inkpen) to Mere (near Warminster).

 You will visit a series of pretty villages including Wilton, Wootton Rivers, Oare, Seend Cleeve, Keevil, Steeple Ashton, Bratton, Upton Scudamore, Horningham and Kingston Deverill.
 The walk includes several hill climbs with fabulous views of the Wiltshire countryside.
-There are also long waterside sections along the Kennet and Avon Canal and a section through Longleat Center Parcs towards the end of the walk.
+This includes a climb to Cley Hill in the Cranborne Chase AONB.
+View Full Details>>

 |Monarch's Way||615 miles (990 km)||This incredible 615-mile walk approximates the escape route taken by King Charles II in 1651 after being defeated in the Battle of Worcester. |

 The Monarch's Way starts at Worcester then travels north to Boscobel and then south to Stratford upon Avon.
 It then continues south through the Cotswolds to Stow on the Wold before turning south west towards Bristol via Cirencester.
 The route then heads south through the Mendip Hills to Wells and then on through Somerset towards Yeovil and then south west to Charmouth.
 You then follow the Dorset coast before turning north again to Yeovil, before heading east across the Downs to Brighton and then onto the finish point at Shoreham-by-Sea.